stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 - **Custom**: This profile gives users complete control over all the mclock configuration parameters.
-Using this profile is not recommended without a deep understanding of mclock and related Ceph-configuration options.
+Using this profile is not recommended without a deep understanding of mclock and related Stone-configuration options.

 .. note:: Across the built-in profiles, internal clients of mclock (for example
           "scrub", "snap trim", and "pg deletion") are given slightly lower